-Behind our knowledge, auto repair shops have laws and requirements that they need to follow and comply before they do the repair.
-Normally, all over the world, there are five categories that they need to observe and with that, we will know if we can entrust them our cars.
+Behind our knowledge, auto repair shops have laws and requirements that they need to follow and comply with before they do the repair.
+Normally, all over the world, there are five categories that they need to observe and with that, we will know if we can entrust them to our cars.
 If they follow the right policy and procedure before they perform a car repair, it would only mean that they are reliable enough for us to be at peace.

 The first thing to be performed by a car repair shop is the written estimate for such repair.
 Before they do the repair, they would normally negotiate and write the estimated amount of repair, and also parts that need to be repair or replaced.
-This would serve as a legal documentation that you have your car repaired with them.
-This is normally applicable to repairs of high cost.
-But regardless of the cost, a good repair shop has a written estimate as a proof and to observe its legality.
+This would serve as legal documentation that you have your car repaired with them.
+This is normally applicable to repairs of the high cost.
+But regardless of the cost, a good repair shop has a written estimate as proof and to observe its legality.

 The next step to be observed is the unauthorized charges.
-A reliable repair shop will never charge his customer more the 110% of the total amount indicated on the written estimate and authorization not unless a verbal agreement was made in between the shop and the car owner.
+A reliable repair shop will never charge its customer more the 110% of the total amount indicated on the written estimate and authorization not unless a verbal agreement was made between the shop and the car owner.
 This would exclude taxes, but no hidden charges.

 An official receipt must be provided after the repair.
 This is with the compliance of their tax payments.
-And a good facility must observe disposition of replaced parts.
-That would only means that they must return all parts that was replaced on your car except for those that are stated on the warranty or not unless you have to verbally tell them that they can junk the parts replaced.
+And a good facility must observe the disposition of replaced parts.
+That would only mean that they must return all parts that were replaced on your car except for those that are stated on the warranty or not unless you have to verbally tell them that they can junk the parts replaced.
 This practice will ensure that the junks will not be reused in whatever form as these parts may be unreliably damaged.

-If all of these policies governed a certain car repair shop, then we say that we can trust them and that they will handle our cars with care as what we always wanted to.
+If all of these policies governed a certain car repair shop, then we say that we can trust them and that they will handle our cars with care as we always wanted to.